-As our annual average temperatures are rapidly rising, it is increasingly important for each and every one of us, no matter where you live, to take big steps in reducing your carbon footprint.
+As our annual average temperatures are rapidly rising, it is increasingly important for each and every one of us – no matter where you live – to take big steps to reduce your carbon footprint.

 What can you do to reduce your carbon footprint?

 As roughly 27% of carbon emissions come from electricity generation, switching to a renewable energy contract at home or for your business will make a big difference.
 Globally most of our energy is still generated through fossil fuels.
 This is quickly changing as in the UK our renewable energy use surpassed fossil fuel for the first time in 2019.
 Be careful when evaluating suppliers as not all green energy contracts are equal.

 Reducing the number of long haul flights.
 Cycling or walking for trips under 1.5 miles and using mainly public transport are all ways to reduce emissions when getting around.

 When it’s time to consider a new car, switching yours out for an electric version if you’ve followed step 1 above is a great idea.

 In 2020 there has been a drastic reduction in carbon emissions from transport as people were forced to work from home.

 If you own a business, you can encourage staff to work from home more often.
 This will reduce your organisation’s carbon footprint and potentially the amount of office space you require.